January 28, 2018 Weather Forecast

 Hilo

-Today: Scattered showers and thunderstorms.
-Some of the storms could produce heavy rain.
-Mostly cloudy, with a low around 64.
-West northwest wind around 5 mph.
-Chance of precipitation is 30%.
+Today: Scattered showers, then showers likely and possibly a thunderstorm after 1pm.
+Some of the storms could produce gusty winds and heavy rain.
+Mostly cloudy, with a high near 77.
+Light and variable wind becoming north northeast 6 to 11 mph in the afternoon.
+Chance of precipitation is 60%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tonight: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Tonight: Showers likely and possibly a thunderstorm before 7pm, then scattered showers and thunderstorms between 7pm and 1am, then scattered showers after 1am.
 Some of the storms could produce gusty winds and heavy rain.
-Partly sunny, with a high near 77.
-Light and variable wind becoming north northeast 5 to 10 mph in the afternoon.
+Mostly cloudy, with a low around 67.
+Northwest wind 6 to 8 mph.
 Chance of precipitation is 60%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers and thunderstorms.
-Mostly cloudy, with a low around 63.
-North wind 5 to 7 mph becoming calm after midnight.
+Tomorrow: Scattered showers.
+Partly sunny, with a high near 78.
+Calm wind becoming east northeast around 6 mph in the afternoon.
 Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Today: A 20 percent chance of showers and thunderstorms.
-Some of the storms could produce heavy rain.
-Widespread haze.
-Partly cloudy, with a low around 62.
-North wind around 6 mph.

-Tonight: Scattered showers and thunderstorms, mainly after noon.
+Today: Isolated showers, then scattered showers and thunderstorms after noon.
 Some of the storms could produce gusty winds and heavy rain.
 Widespread haze.
-Mostly sunny, with a high near 78.
-West southwest wind 5 to 8 mph becoming calm in the afternoon.
+Partly sunny, with a high near 78.
+Light and variable wind becoming west southwest 5 to 9 mph.
 Chance of precipitation is 40%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: A 20 percent chance of showers and thunderstorms before midnight.
+Tonight: A 20 percent chance of showers and thunderstorms before midnight.
 Widespread haze.
-Partly cloudy, with a low around 61.
-Calm wind.
+Partly cloudy, with a low around 65.
+Light and variable wind.

+Tomorrow: Scattered showers after noon.
+Widespread haze.
+Mostly sunny, with a high near 78.
+Calm wind becoming west northwest 5 to 7 mph in the afternoon.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Waimea

-Today: A 20 percent chance of showers and thunderstorms.
-Some of the storms could produce heavy rain.
-Widespread haze.
-Partly cloudy, with a low around 53.
-East northeast wind 3 to 5 mph.

-Tonight: A slight chance of thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Today: Showers likely and possibly a thunderstorm after 1pm.
 Some of the storms could produce gusty winds and heavy rain.
 Increasing clouds, with a high near 73.
-Northeast wind 5 to 10 mph.
+Northeast wind 5 to 11 mph.
 Chance of precipitation is 60%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

+Tonight: Showers likely and possibly a thunderstorm before 7pm, then scattered showers and thunderstorms between 7pm and 1am, then scattered showers after 1am.
+Some of the storms could produce gusty winds and heavy rain.
+Mostly cloudy, with a low around 56.
+East northeast wind around 6 mph.
+Chance of precipitation is 60%.
 New rainfall amounts between a quarter and half of an inch possible.

-Tomorrow: Scattered showers and thunderstorms.
-Mostly cloudy, with a low around 52.
-East northeast wind around 5 mph becoming calm in the evening.
-Chance of precipitation is 40%.
-New precipitation amounts between a quarter and half of an inch possible.
+Tomorrow: Scattered showers, mainly after 1pm.
+Mostly sunny, with a high near 73.
+Calm wind becoming northwest around 5 mph in the afternoon.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kohala

-Today: Scattered showers and thunderstorms.
-Some of the storms could produce heavy rain.
-Widespread haze.
-Mostly cloudy, with a low around 46.
-Calm wind.
-Chance of precipitation is 30%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tonight: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Today: Scattered showers, then showers likely and possibly a thunderstorm after noon.
 Some of the storms could produce gusty winds and heavy rain.
-Partly sunny, with a high near 69.
-Calm wind becoming east northeast around 6 mph in the afternoon.
+Mostly cloudy, with a high near 69.
+Calm wind becoming east northeast 5 to 7 mph in the afternoon.
 Chance of precipitation is 60%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers and thunderstorms.
-Mostly cloudy, with a low around 45.
-East northeast wind 3 to 6 mph.
+Tonight: Scattered showers and thunderstorms.
+Mostly cloudy, with a low around 49.
+East northeast wind 3 to 7 mph.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Tomorrow: Scattered showers.
+Mostly sunny, with a high near 69.
+Light north wind.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 South Point

-Today: Scattered showers and thunderstorms.
-Some of the storms could produce heavy rain.
-Widespread haze.
-Partly cloudy, with a low around 70.
-Northeast wind 6 to 9 mph.
-Chance of precipitation is 30%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tonight: Scattered showers and thunderstorms.
+Today: Isolated showers, then scattered showers and thunderstorms after noon.
 Some of the storms could produce gusty winds and heavy rain.
 Widespread haze.
-Mostly sunny, with a high near 78.
-North wind 6 to 10 mph becoming east southeast in the afternoon.
+Partly sunny, with a high near 78.
+North wind 6 to 11 mph becoming east southeast in the afternoon.
 Chance of precipitation is 40%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: A slight chance of showers and thunderstorms.
+Tonight: A slight chance of showers and thunderstorms.
 Widespread haze.
 Partly cloudy, with a low around 69.
-East northeast wind around 9 mph.
+East northeast wind around 10 mph.
 Chance of precipitation is 20%.

+Tomorrow: Isolated showers.
+Widespread haze after noon.
+Sunny, with a high near 78.
+East wind around 9 mph.
+Chance of precipitation is 20%.

 Puna

-Today: Scattered showers and thunderstorms.
-Some of the storms could produce heavy rain.
-Mostly cloudy, with a low around 62.
-West northwest wind 3 to 6 mph.
-Chance of precipitation is 30%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tonight: Scattered showers and thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Today: Scattered showers, then showers likely and possibly a thunderstorm after noon.
 Some of the storms could produce gusty winds and heavy rain.
-Partly sunny, with a high near 76.
-West northwest wind 6 to 10 mph becoming north northeast in the morning.
+Mostly cloudy, with a high near 76.
+West northwest wind 6 to 11 mph becoming north northeast in the morning.
 Chance of precipitation is 60%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers and thunderstorms.
-Mostly cloudy, with a low around 61.
-North northwest wind 3 to 8 mph.
+Tonight: Scattered showers and thunderstorms.
+Mostly cloudy, with a low around 65.
+North wind 5 to 9 mph becoming light north northeast after midnight.
 Chance of precipitation is 50%.
 New precipitation amounts between a quarter and half of an inch possible.

+Tomorrow: Scattered showers.
+Partly sunny, with a high near 77.
+East northeast wind 3 to 6 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 Waikoloa

-Today: A slight chance of thunderstorms.
-Some of the storms could produce heavy rain.
-Widespread haze.
-Mostly clear, with a low around 62.
-Southeast wind 5 to 7 mph.
-Chance of precipitation is 10%.

-Tonight: A slight chance of thunderstorms, then showers likely and possibly a thunderstorm after noon.
+Today: Isolated showers, then showers likely and possibly a thunderstorm after noon.
 Some of the storms could produce gusty winds and heavy rain.
 Widespread haze.
-Increasing clouds, with a high near 79.
-East southeast wind 5 to 7 mph becoming light and variable.
+Mostly cloudy, with a high near 79.
+East southeast wind around 7 mph becoming west northwest in the afternoon.
 Chance of precipitation is 60%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers and thunderstorms before midnight.
-Partly cloudy, with a low around 61.
-East northeast wind around 5 mph becoming calm in the evening.
+Tonight: Scattered showers and thunderstorms before midnight.
+Partly cloudy, with a low around 65.
+East northeast wind around 6 mph becoming calm in the evening.
 Chance of precipitation is 30%.
 New precipitation amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Unsettled weather will continue over most of the islands through Sunday.
-The air mass will dry out a bit on Monday before another front approaches from the northwest on Tuesday, bring another round of showers for at least the middle part of the week.
+Tomorrow: Scattered showers after noon.
+Mostly sunny, with a high near 79.
+Calm wind becoming northwest around 6 mph in the afternoon.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Data Courtesy of NOAA.gov